 Police investigators collect evidence at the suicide blast site at Islamic International University in Islamabad.

-In recent weeks, Pakistan has been relentlessly rocked by a wave of suicide attacks as Islamic militants retaliate against a military offensive to rout insurgents operating along the Pakistan-Afghan border.
+In recent weeks, Pakistan has been relentlessly rocked by suicide attacks as Islamic militants have retaliated against a military offensive to rout insurgents operating along the Pakistan-Afghan border.

 CNN's Reza Sayah contributed to this report.

 All About Pakistan • Taliban Movement of Pakistan